Threshold Regression in Heterogeneous Panel Data with Interactive Fixed Effects: Asymptotic Theory

 \begin{theorem} Under Assumptions \ref{ass:commonfactors}-\ref{ass:wellbehlim}, if $T^{\alpha_i}/\sqrt{N} \rightarrow 0$, and $\sqrt{T}/N \rightarrow 0$ as $(N,T) \rightarrow \infty$, then:

-where $\phi_i = V_i(\gamma^0_i)/D_i(\gamma^0_i)^2$, $\zeta_i = \mathop{argmax}_{-\infty < r < \infty} \{(-1/2)|r|+ W(r) \}$, and $W(r)$ is a two-sided standard Brownian motion on the real line. \end{theorem}
+where $\phi_i = V_i(\gamma^0_i)/D_i(\gamma^0_i)^2$, $\zeta = \mathop{argmax}_{-\infty < s < \infty} \{(-1/2)|s|+ B(s) \}$, and $B(s)$ is a two-sided standard Brownian motion on the real line. \end{theorem}

-Theorem \ref{th:hetero_dis_thetai} provides the asymptotic distibutions for the slope coefficients with estimated thresholds.
-Theorem \ref{th:dis_gamma} gives the asymptotic distribution of the threshold estimates $\hat{\gamma}_i$.
-The asymptotic distribution of the threshold parameter is the same as in \cite{hansen2000sample}.
-In the presence of conditional homoskedasticity in $\varepsilon_{i,t}$, $\phi_i$ can be further simplified as $\sigma_{\varepsilon,i}^2[D_i(\gamma^0_i)]^{-1}$.
+The asymptotic distribution of the threshold parameters is the same as in \cite{hansen2000sample}.
+In the presence of conditional homoskedasticity in $\varepsilon_{i,t}$, $\phi_i$ further simplifies to $\sigma_{\varepsilon,i}^2[D_i(\gamma^0_i)]^{-1}$.
+Serial correlation nuisance parameters do not enter the asymptotic distribution of $\hat\gamma_i$, because its variance, as can be seen from $V_{i,T}$ and $D_{i,T}$, depends not only on $\varepsilon_{i,t}$, but also on the distribution of the threshold variable $q_{i,t}$.
+In the proof of the theorem, we show that the joint probability that both $q_{i,t}$ and $q_{i,t'}$ for $t\neq t'$ appear in a small neighborhood of $\gamma_i^0$ is asymptotically 0, because the size of that neighborhood is shrinking due to the shrinking threshold assumption \ref{ass:shrink_thres}.
+Therefore, serial correlation cross-terms with $t$ and $t'$ are asymptotically negligible.

-\citet{hansen2000sample} suggests that the asymptotic distribution in Theorem \ref{th:dis_gamma} should not be used to build confidence intervals for $\gamma_i$, because $\phi_i$ is difficult to accurately estimate.
-We therefore propose a likelihood ratio test for the null hypothesis $H_0:\gamma_i^0=\gamma_i$.
-This test can be used to construct confidence intervals for $\gamma^0_i$, instead of the result in Theorem \ref{th:dis_gamma}.
-Let
+\citet{hansen2000sample} suggests that the asymptotic distribution in Theorem \ref{th:dis_gamma} should not be used to build confidence intervals for $\gamma_i$, because $\phi_i$ is difficult to estimate accurately.
+We therefore propose a likelihood ratio test for the null hypothesis $H_0:\gamma_i^0=\gamma_i$ based on: